patou/gitmoji-intellij-plugin/README.md

 - Write your code
 - Use graddle tasks runIde to run and test the plugin

+## Translation

+You can help to translate the emoji description in your language.

+- Copy the file `src/main/resources/gitmojis.yaml` to `src/main/resources/gitmojis-<your_language>.yaml`
+- Translate the description in your language
+- Add the language in the `src/main/kotlin/com/github/patou/gitmoji/GitmojiLocale.kt` class
+- Create a pull request

 ## Publish plugin

 First time, copy gradle.properties.sample to gradle.properties